-(xxiii) Section 271(1)(c) of the Income Tax Act, 1961 provides that, if the Assessing Office satisfied that, any person has concealed the particulars of his income; or furnish inaccurate particulars of such income, then, he may direct such person to pay penalty, in addition to tax, if any, payable by him, which shall not be less than amount of tax sought to be evaded, but not exceeding
+(xxiii) Section 271(1)(c) of the Income Tax Act, 1961 provides that, if the Assessing Office satisfied that, any person has concealed the particulars of his income; or furnish inaccurate particulars of such income, then, he may direct such person to pay t penalty, in addition to tax, if any, payable by him, which shall not be less than t amount of tax sought to be evaded, but not exceeding

-(xxiv)Section 206A of the Income Tax Act, 1961 provides that, any banking company, a co-operative society, or a public company, who is responsible for paying to resident, interest (other than interest on securities), not exceeding ₹5,000, the person responsible for making the payment, is to deduct tax at source under Section 194A.
+(xxiv)Section 206A of the Income Tax Act, 1961 provides that, any banking company, a co-operative society, or a public company, who is responsible for paying to a resident, interest (other than interest on securities), not exceeding ₹10,000, the person responsible for making the payment, is to deduct tax at source under Section 194A.

 (xxv) Rule 10A(a) of the Income Tax Rules dealing with the Transfer Pricing Regulation defines an "uncontrolled transaction" to mean a transaction between enterprise other than enterprises, whether resident or non-resident.

 Solution:

 (i) Motor Vehicles.

 (ii) Be liable to pay duty.

 (iii) 'Entry'.

 (iv) One Lakh Rupees.

 (v) Have Permanent Status.

 (vi) One year from the relevant date.

 (vii) The Permanent Account Number (PAN) allotted by the Income Tax Department.

 (viii) Self-assessment of duty.

 (ix) Deemed Manufacture.

-(x) One Lakh Rupees.
+(x) Two Lakh Rupees.

-(xi) Transaction Value.

-(xii) Cannot be.
+(xi) Transaction Value.(xii) Cannot be.

-(xiii) Section 67 of the Finance Act 1994. (xiv) 5th day of the month immediately following every quarter of a financial year.
+(xiii) Section 67 of the Finance Act 1994.

+(xiv) 6 th day of the month immediately following every quarter of a financial year.

 (xv) 12 nautical miles.

 (xvi) Declared Services.

 (xvii) Slump Sale.

 (xviii) Employer.

-(xix) Maximum marginal rate of tax.
+(xix) Maximum marginal rate.

 (xx) Payment.

 (xxi) Expiry of 1 year from the relevant assessment year or the completion of assessment

+whichever is earlier.

+(xxii) ₹10,000.

 (xxiii) Three times the amount of such tax sought to be evaded.

+(xxiv) Not required.